The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Proof of Kobayashi result under lower regularity assumption

 as a function of $t$, belongs to $C^{\left[(n-1)/2\right]+2}(\R)$, and its derivative of order $\left[(n-1)/2\right]+3$ exists in $(-h_K(-u), h_K(u))$. \item The expressions $|a_1(u)|$, $|a_2(u)|$, $|b_1(u)|$, $|b_2(u)|$ and

 are bounded from above uniformly with respect to $u$ in $\Sn$. \end{enumerate} \end{lemma} \begin{proof} \emph{Assertion~\eqref{ass:lem_kobayashi_cm_I}.} The claims regarding the continuity and the support of $S_K$ are obvious.
 The claim regarding the derivatives is essentially proved in \cite[Lemma~2.4]{Kol05}.
 This lemma proves that when $K$ is $o$-symmetric then $S_K$ is differentiable $\ds$ times with respect to $t$ at every $(u,t)$ such that $|t|$ is sufficiently small, and at $(u,t)$ each of these derivatives is continuous in $t$ and in $u$.
-However the $o$-symmetry of $K$ is not needed in the proof.
-Thus, let $(u_0,t_0)\in V$ and let $x_0\in\inte K\cap (u_0+t_0)$.
-Note that $\inte K\cap (u_0+t_0)\neq\emptyset$, by definition of $V$.
+However an inspection of the proof of this lemma easily shows that the $o$-symmetry of $K$ is not needed, as the author confirms~\cite{Koldob-personal}.
+Thus, let $(u_0,t_0)\in V$ and let $x_0\in\inte K\cap (u_0^\perp+t_0)$.
+Note that $\inte K\cap (u_0^\perp+t_0)\neq\emptyset$, by definition of $V$.
 Let us apply \cite[Lemma~2.4]{Kol05} with $x_0$ playing the role of the origin.
 It proves that the function

 is differentiable $\ds$ times with respect to $s$, and each of these derivatives is continuous in $s$ and in $u$ whenever $|s|$ is sufficiently small.
 The previous function coincides with $S_K(u,s+\left<x_0,u\right>)$.
 This implies the requested property of $S_K(u,t)$ at each $(u,t)$ such that $|\left<x_0,u\right>-t|$ is sufficiently small, that is in a neighborhood of $(u_0,t_0)$.